 Establishing norms means that the group accepts each norm as fact.
 It means that the space they occupy is safe and free of judgment.

-Here are the norms I've experimented with so far:
+Here are the norms we've experimented with so far:

 I'm looking forward to evolving this idea further in future workshops.
 The hope is that, down the line, these will become commonplace.
 Even if we continue to recite them together, they'll be an integral part of our team's DNA.